wp-plugins/rating-widget/readme.txt

 == Change Log ==
+= 1.7.6 =
+* Fix: Fixed the warning when trying to save settings when non categories selected.
+* Fix: Necessary JS and CSS are now loaded only on Rating-Widget settings page.
+* Fix: Removed account creation button disable mode.
+* New: Added GA to collect usage stats to learn and improve the product.
+* New: Added Upgrade CTA to sub menu.

 = 1.7.5 =
 * New: Added settings customization box for Power Users.
 * New: Improved settings layout for better user experience.